jbroadway/cacophony/README.md

-## Cacophony
+# Cacophony

 A tool for creating and viewing interactive videos, especially music videos, using HTML5 and Javascript.
-Interactive elements include visuals/story adapting in response to user input as text, mouse movement, drawings, and choices (choose-your-own- adventure).
+Interactive elements include visuals/story adapting in response to user input as text, mouse movement, drawings, and choices (choose-your-own-adventure).

-Input from the viewer can affect the subsequent video, and also be sent to a server for integration with other web applications (social networking, sharing, geotagging), which is possible because the video is rendered on-the-fly in the browser, not pre-rendered like traditional video.
+Input from the viewer can affect the subsequent video, and also be sent to a server for integration with other web applications (social networking, sharing, geotagging), which is possible because effects are rendered on-the-fly in the browser, not pre-rendered like traditional video.
 Input can also come from external sources (RSS, JSON), so you can integrate external data, or previously generated data, back into subsequent